 ALWAYS SECOND BEST

 It is an athletes worst nightmare.
 You’re possibly the best cyclist in the world, the world is at your feet and the trophies are within your reach, BUT, there just so happens to be one person better than you on the circuit.
 That’s the way things panned out for Raymond Poulidor.
 The Frenchman won his fair share of races, but the most important prize, the Tour de France, eluded him on fourteen occassions.
 Three 2nd place finishes and five 3rd place finished ensured that Poulidor’s name would go down in history as the unlucky loser.

 THE WORST HOCKEY TEAM

-According to the rankings, Mongolia is officially the worst ice hockey team ever.
-Their first World Cup participation went something like this: 4 games, 4 defeats, and a goal difference of 3:45 against giants of the sport such as Ireland, South Africa, New Zealand and Luxembourg.
+According to the rankings, Mongolia are officially the worst ice hockey team ever.
+There first World Cup participation went something like this: 4 games, 4 defeats, and a goal difference of 3:45 against giants of the sport such as Ireland, South Africa, New Zealand and Luxembourg.
 Keep practicing boys.